iamc/cfmsctracks-20171003-git-novice/README.rst

 You can find the lesson we will be following in http://iamc.eu/cfmsctracks-20171003-git-novice/.

-This material is is forked from "An introduction to version control for novices using Git" `Software Carpentry`_ lesson.
+This material is forked from "An introduction to version control for novices using Git" `Software Carpentry`_ lesson.
 You can always find the last version of this material at https://swcarpentry.github.io/git-novice/

 License
 #######